SimonPinches/EIRENE/README.md

 ## Contributing

 EIRENE is an open source code and we are very happy to accept contributions.
+Please refer to the [contributing guide](CONTRIBUTING.md) for more details.

 ## Legal aspects